 Proposals for stockholder action typically involve important issues to all stockholders relating to the Company and its future.
 Consequently, the Board of Directors believes that such proposals should be considered at a special or annual meeting of stockholders, following notice to all stockholders, where the issues can be discussed by all interested persons.
 The Stockholder Meeting Amendment is designed to achieve this result by requiring all actions that require the approval of stockholders to be considered at a meeting of stockholders.
-The notice provisions currently provided in Article II, Section 5 of the Company's By-Laws and the proposed Stockholder Meeting Amendment provide the Board with the opportunity to inform stockholders of a proposed action, together with the Board's recommendation or position with respect to a proposed stockholder action, thereby enabling stockholders to better determine whether they desire to attend the stockholder meeting or grant a proxy to the Board of Directors in connection with the disposition of any such business.
+The notice provisions currently provided in Article II, Section 5 of the Company's By-Laws and the proposed Stockholders of a proposed action, together with the Board's recommendation or position with respect to a proposed stockholder action, thereby enabling stockholders to better determine whether they desire to attend the stockholder meeting or grant a proxy to the Board of Directors in connection with the disposition of any such business.